 The Codrington School, The International School of Barbados is a member of the European Council of International Schools.
 The European Council of International Schools is the leading collaborative global network promoting and supporting the ideals and best practices of international education Full details on the European Council of International Schools can be found on their website www.ecis.org

 Board of Trustees

 The Codrington School, the International School of Barbados, is a charitable trust.
-There are currently five trustees, Mrs Sylvia Johnson, Elliot Mottley QC, John Cole,Mr Tony Troulan and Mr Roger Peel
+There are currently five trustees, Mrs. Sylvia Johnson, Elliot Mottley KCMG, Q.C., LL.D., Mr. John Cole,Mr. Tony Troulan and Mr. Roger Peel

 Board of Governors

 The governors are responsible to the trustees for the governance of the school.
-There are currently seven governors: Mr Ralph Adams; Mrs Rain Chandler; Mrs Sylvia Johnson; Ms Zarina Khan; Mrs Gina Staffner, Mr Ryan Pannell and the US Ambassdor, Linda Taglialatela.
+There are currently eight governors: Mr. Ralph Adams; Mrs. Rain Chandler; Mrs. Sylvia Johnson; Ms. Zarina Khan; Mrs. Gina Staffner, Mr. Barry Gale, Mr. Azaz Juman and the US Ambassdor, Linda Taglialatela.

 Parents Teachers and Friends Association (PTA)

-The PTA has a committee which is elected annually and is responsible for organizing meetings and events of general educational interest, fund raising and enhancing communication between parents and the school.
+The PTA has a committee which is elected annually and is responsible for organizing meetings and events of general educational interest and fund raising.
 It is also responsible for supporting school functions and organizing school photographs.